View printer-friendly version.

-The Board does not have a policy on whether the roles of Chairman of the Board and Chief Executive Officer should be separate or whether the Chairman of the Board should be independent.
+The Board does not have a policy on whether the roles of Chairman of the Board and CEO should be separate or whether the Chairman of the Board should be an independent director.
 The Board will determine which structure is in the best interests of the Company at any given time.

 The Chairman will have the duties assigned by the Board.
 It is the Board’s current policy that the Chairman’s duties include:

-- Overseeing the preparation of agendas for meetings of the full Board;
+- overseeing the preparation of agendas for meetings of the Board

-- Serving as an ex-officio, non-voting member of each standing committee of the Board, except the Executive Committee, of which he shall be a member.
-The Chairman's participation as an ex-officio member at any meeting will not affect the presence or absence of a committee's quorum.
-In acknowledgement of the numerous committee meetings, the Chairman will decide, in his sole discretion, which committee meetings he will attend; and
+- serving as an ex-officio, non-voting member of each standing committee of the Board, except the Executive Committee, of which he or she shall be a member.
+The Chairman’s participation as an ex-officio member at any meeting will not affect the presence or absence of a committee’s quorum.
+In acknowledgement of the numerous committee meetings, the Chairman will decide, in his or her sole discretion, which committee meetings he or she will attend; and

 The Lead Director will have the duties assigned by the Board.
 It is the Board’s current policy that the Lead Director’s duties shall be:

-- Presides at executive sessions of the Board and any other time the Chairman is not present and communicates feedback to the CEO.
+- presiding at executive sessions of the Board and at any other time the Chairman is not present and communicating feedback to the CEO;

-- Determines agenda for executive sessions of nonmanagement directors.
+- determining the agenda for executive sessions of independent directors; and

-- Has principal authority to convene independent directors meeting (not exclusive).
+- having principal authority to convene meetings of the independent directors (not exclusive).

 - Board Structure

-The Board determines the appropriate board size, in the range of five to fifteen directors, consistent with the Company's by-laws.
-If a director's death, resignation, or removal creates a vacancy in between annual meetings, the Board may elect a new director to fill the vacancy or may decrease the size of the Board, either temporarily, until a qualified candidate is identified by the Governance Committee, or permanently.
+The Board shall determine the appropriate board size from time to time by a vote of the majority of the whole Board, consistent with the Company’s Bylaws.
+If a director’s death, resignation or removal creates a vacancy in between annual meetings, the Board may elect a new director to fill the vacancy or may decrease the size of the Board, either temporarily, until a qualified candidate is identified by the Governance Committee, or permanently.

 - Selection of New Director Candidates

-The Board, with the assistance of the Governance Committee, is responsible for assembling appropriate expertise within its membership as a whole, including financial literacy and expertise needed for members of the Audit Committee as required by applicable law and NYSE listing standards.
-The Board has delegated the screening process to the Governance Committee which receives the input of and works with the Chairman, CEO, and Secretary and, with the assistance of recruiting firms as and if retained by the Committee, identifies and interviews candidates.
+The Board, with the assistance of the Governance Committee, is responsible for assembling appropriate expertise within its membership as a whole, including financial literacy and expertise needed for members of the Audit and Finance Committee as required by applicable law and NYSE listing standards.
+The Board has delegated the screening process to the Governance Committee, which receives the input of and works with the Chairman, CEO and Secretary and, with the assistance of recruiting firms as and if retained by the Governance Committee, to identify and interview candidates.
 The invitation to join the Board is made by the Chairman, on behalf of the full Board, based on the recommendation of the Governance Committee and the approval of the Board.
-Stockholders of record may also nominate persons for election as directors upon delivery to the Secretary of timely written notice in proper form of the intent to make a nomination at a meeting of stockholders or in accordance with the Governance Committee's Policy on Consideration of Director Candidates Recommended By Shareholders and Procedure for Submission, which is attached as Exhibit I.
+Stockholders of record may nominate persons for election as directors upon delivery to the Secretary of timely written notice in proper form of the intent to make a nomination at a meeting of stockholders or in accordance with the Governance Committee’s Policy on Consideration of Director Candidates Recommended By Shareholders and Procedure for Submission, which is attached as Exhibit I.

-The Board determines whether to nominate its members for reelection by stockholders at the annual stockholders' meeting with the help of the Governance Committee.
-In considering whether to recommend a member for reelection, the Governance Committee shall consider the member's attendance, diligence, and overall contribution to the Company, as well as the need to replenish Board composition as required by changes in the environment and the Company's strategy and attendant risks.
+The Board determines whether to nominate its members for re-election by stockholders at the annual stockholders’ meeting with the help of the Governance Committee.
+In considering whether to recommend a director for re-election, the Governance Committee shall consider the director’s attendance, diligence and overall contribution to the Board, as well as overall Board composition and any changes that may be appropriate due to changes in the environment and the Company’s strategy and attendant risks.

-Any incumbent director nominated for re-election as director who is not re- elected in accordance with the Company's Bylaws shall tender his or her resignation to the Governance Committee for its consideration following certification of the election results.
+Any incumbent director nominated for re-election as director who is not re-elected in accordance with the Company’s Bylaws shall tender his or her resignation to the Governance Committee for its consideration following certification of the election results.
 The Governance Committee will make a recommendation to the Board, in its discretion, as to whether to accept the resignation.
-The Board will consider all factors it deems relevant to the best interests of the Corporation, make a determination in its discretion, and publicly disclose its decision within 90 days after certification of the election results.
+The Board will consider all factors it deems relevant to the best interests of the Company, make a determination in its discretion and publicly disclose its decision within 90 days after certification of the election results.

-Any director who tenders his or her resignation pursuant to this provision shall not participate in the Governance Committee's recommendation or the Board's action regarding whether to accept the resignation.
-However, if the majority of the members of the Governance Committee fail to receive a sufficient vote for re-election, then the remaining directors shall appoint a committee amongst themselves to consider the resignation offers and recommend to the Board whether to accept them.
+Any director who tenders his or her resignation pursuant to this provision shall not participate in the Governance Committee’s recommendation or the Board’s action regarding whether to accept the resignation.
+However, if the majority of the members of the Governance Committee fail to receive a sufficient vote for re-election, then the other directors shall appoint a committee among themselves to consider the tendered resignations and recommend to the Board whether to accept them.

 8. Number, Independence, and Responsibilities of Board Committees

-The current committees of the Board are: Audit Committee, Governance Committee, Environmental, Safety and Public Policy Committee, Executive Committee, Finance Committee, and Compensation Committee.
-The Audit Committee, Governance Committee, and Compensation Committee are comprised solely of independent directors.
-The responsibilities, duties, and authorities of each of the current committees are described in the charters for the committees which are available on the Company's website.
-Upon the recommendation of the Governance Committee, the Board may update the charters of existing committees, form a new committee, or disband a current committee.
+The current committees of the Board are the Audit and Finance Committee, Governance Committee, Executive Committee and Compensation Committee.
+The Audit and Finance Committee, Governance Committee and Compensation Committee are comprised solely of independent directors.
+The responsibilities, duties and authorities of each of the committees are described in their applicable charters, which are available on the Company’s website.
+Upon the recommendation of the Governance Committee, the Board may update the charters of existing committees, form a new committee or disband a current committee.

 9. Assignment and Rotation of Committee Members

 After consultation with the Chairman and considering the desires of individual directors, the Governance Committee recommends to the Board for approval the assignment of directors to various Board committees.
 Normally, each nonemployee director should serve on two committees and no individual should chair two committees at the same time.
-Consideration is given to rotating committee members periodically to promote fresh thinking and to avoid the actual or apparent loss of independence.
-Such rotation is not mandated since there may be reasons to maintain an individual director's committee membership, such as continuity, subject matter expertise, tenure, and experience.
+Consideration is given to rotating committee members periodically to promote fresh thinking and to ensure independence.
+Such rotation is not mandated since there may be reasons to maintain an individual director's committee membership, such as continuity, subject matter expertise, tenure and experience.

 10. Frequency and Length of Meetings

-Upon recommendation of the Chairman and the Secretary, the Governance Committee proposes annual Board and committee schedules for full Board approval, taking into consideration, respectively, the functions of the Board enumerated in these Guidelines and the responsibilities of each committee stated in the committee's charter.
-The Chairman, Secretary, and, in the case of committees, the particular committee chair, agree on the length of regular meetings and the need to schedule additional special meetings.
+Upon recommendation of the Chairman and the Secretary, the Governance Committee proposes annual Board and committee schedules for Board approval, taking into consideration, respectively, the functions of the Board enumerated in these Guidelines and the responsibilities of each committee stated in such committee’s charter.
+The Chairman, Secretary and, in the case of committees, the particular committee Chair, agree on the length of regular meetings and the need to schedule additional special meetings.

 11. Meeting Agendas, Materials, and Presentations

-Meeting materials for committee meetings are discussed with the committee chair in advance of distribution to the other committee members.
-Information reported to the full Board at its meeting following committee meetings is determined by the committee chair.
+Meeting materials for committee meetings are discussed with the committee Chair in advance of distribution to the other committee members.
+Information reported to the Board at its meeting following the committee meetings is determined by the committee Chair.